| How lying marketers sold Roe v. Wade to

 appeal to their deepest feelings about freedom and equality, while

 simultaneously hooking them through powerful appeals to their selfishness.
+Understand that marketing evil is different from

 marketing blue jeans.
 In the commercial world, you profile people in your